roxanahickey/adolescent/05-vagina-vulva-comparison.md

 # Comparisons of girls' vaginal and vulvar microbiota
 Roxana J. Hickey <roxana.hickey@gmail.com>
-Last updated October 8, 2014
+Last updated January 12, 2015

 ***
 # Description
-This is a supplement to the paper "Vaginal microbiota of adolescent girls resemble those of reproductive-age women prior to the onset of menarche" by Hickey et al. to be submitted in November 2014.
-The code works through comparisons of vaginal and vulvar microbiota of perimenarcheal girls.
+This is a supplement to the paper "Vaginal microbiota of adolescent girls prior to the onset of menarche resemble those of reproductive-age women" by Hickey et al. The code works through comparisons of vaginal and vulvar microbiota of perimenarcheal girls.
 The analyses can be run directly from the R Markdown file using RStudio.
 It should be run after "01-data-prep.Rmd".

 See the project repository at http://github.com/roxanahickey/adolescent for more information.

+**Update 2015-01-08: I added “echo=FALSE” options to the chunks of code that make a graph.
+View full code in R Markdown script.**

 ## Objective
 In earlier analyses ("02-hclust-pcoa.Rmd", "03-community-dynamics.Rmd", "04-lmm-lab-ph.Rmd") we focused on vaginal microbiota; now we want to extend our analyses to compare vulvar microbiota alongside vaginal microbiota.
 Here we perform hierarchical clustering and PCoA with both vaginal and vulvar data (similar to in "02-hclust-pcoa.Rmd") in addition to correlation analysis (part III) and indicator species analysis (part IV).